Anadea/anadea_blog/content/posts/ai-in-manufacturing-from-theory-to-factory-floor/index.md

 For example, [Siemens uses AI to monitor gas turbines](https://scispace.com/pdf/how-semantic-technologies-can-enhance-data-access-at-siemens-qti5w8va4w.pdf) through a cloud platform that collects data from thousands of sensors.

-Toyota’s Indiana plant uses the [IBM Maximo Application Suite](https://www.ibm.com/products/maximo/case-studies) – a cloud-based asset management system with artificial intelligence capabilities.
+Toyota's Indiana plant uses the [IBM Maximo Application Suite](https://www.ibm.com/products/maximo/case-studies) – a cloud-based asset management system with artificial intelligence capabilities.
 This system enables the team to monitor the condition of equipment and components in real-time, detect anomalous activities, and apply predictive solutions to shift from reactive to proactive maintenance.

 ### Quality Control Through Computer Vision